 Physical Activity in Health Promotion Concentration

--Community, private, and clinical such as YMCAs/YWCAs, health/fitness clubs and hospital health/fitness programs
+-Community, private and clinical settings such as YMCAs/YWCAs, health/fitness clubs and hospital health/fitness programs

 Special Admission Requirements:

 Please complete the following special admission requirements for Physical Education Pedagogy, Physical Education Coaching, Exercise Science without an internship, Exercise Science with an internship, and Physical Activity in Health Promotion concentrations.-Two letters of recommendation sent directly to HPER